2060-io/webrtc-server/demo/webclient/README.md

   ],
 ```

+If the `iceServers` attribute is not configured, the transports will be created directly on the Mediasoup server.
+Otherwise, the transports will be created through the specified TURN server.

 ## Building with Docker

 1. Clone the repository:

    ```bash
    git clone https://github.com/2060-io/webrtc-server
    ```

 2. Navigate to the `demo/webtc-client` folder:

    ```bash
    cd demo/webtc-client
    ```